SherG/cool-iron/blog/generative-ai-for-business.md

 These are two reasons why business owners, aware of the possibilities, are scouring generative AI for possibilities.

-Lastly, just because there is a lot of hype surrounding an emergent technology doesn't mean it won't make a substantial impact on business and society.
+Lastly, just because there is a lot of hype surrounding an emergent technology doesn't mean it won't be consequential, although <a href="https://thegradient.pub/why-transformative-artificial-intelligence-is-really-really-hard-to-achieve/" target="blank">hurdles to tranformative impact remain</a>.